augustss/MicroHs/README.md

 # Micro Haskell
-This directory contains an implementation of an extended subset of Haskell.
+This repository contains an implementation of an extended subset of Haskell.
 It uses combinators for the runtime execution.

 The runtime system has minimal dependencies, and can be compiled even for micro-controllers.
-The `boards/` directory contains some sample, e.g., some sample code for an STM32F407G-DISC1 board.
+The `boards/` directory contains some samples, e.g., some sample code for an STM32F407G-DISC1 board.

 The compiler can compile itself.

 ## Compiling MicroHs
 There are two different ways to compile MicroHs:
-* Using GHC with standard `Prelude` and libraries. `Makefile` target `bin/gmhs`
+* Using GHC. `Makefile` target `bin/gmhs`
 * Using the included combinator file and runtime.  `Makefile` target `bin/mhs`

 These different ways of compiling need slightly different imports etc.